 Carnegie Mellon University

-KATHLEEN M. CARLEY is a professor in the School of Computer Science in the department - Institute for Software Research - at Carnegie Mellon University.
+KATHLEEN M. CARLEY is a professor in the School of Computer Science at Carnegie Mellon University.
 She is also the director of the Center for Computational Analysis of Social and Organizational Systems, a university wide interdisciplinary center that brings together network analysis, computer science and organization science and has an associated NSF funded training program for Ph.D. students.
 Her research combines cognitive science, social networks and computer science to address complex social and organizational problems.
-Her specific research areas are dynamic network analysis, computational social and organization theory, adaptation and evolution, text mining, and the impact of telecommunication technologies and policy on communication, information diffusion, disease contagion and response within and among groups particularly in disaster or crisis situations.
+Her specific research areas are dynamic network analysis; computational social and organization theory; adaptation and evolution; text mining; and the impact of telecommunication technologies and policy on communication, information diffusion, disease contagion and response within and among groups particularly in disaster or crisis situations.
 She and her lab have developed infrastructure tools for analyzing large scale dynamic networks and various multi-agent simulation systems.
 The infrastructure tools include ORA, a statistical toolkit for analyzing and visualizing multi-dimensional networks.
 Her simulation models meld multi-agent technology with network dynamics and empirical data.
-She is the founding co-editor with Al. Wallace of the journal Computational Organization Theory and has co-edited several books in the computational organizations and dynamic network area.
+She is the founding co-editor with Al Wallace of the journal Computational Organization Theory and has co-edited several books in the computational organizations and dynamic network area.

 Dr. Mark E. Dean